 Pete first played on the 1980s London jazz scene and after a spell playing in Wales during the 1990s, moved to the Southwest in 2001.
 He has gone on to establish himself on both the local jazz scene and further afield across the U.K. as a fine saxophone player, composer and band leader responsible for a number of creative jazz projects.
-His current band, Pete Canter’s Sky Ensemble brings together contemporary jazz, latin and folk influences and includes cello and viola players.
+His current band, Pete Canter’s Sky Ensemble brings together contemporary jazz, latin and folk influences and features flute and strings alongside saxophone and rhythm section.
 His composing projects include writing for his own jazz combos, for larger ensembles which include jazz and classical instruments and writing for contemporary music ensembles.

 Pete has recorded several well received jazz albums and has played at major U.K. festivals including Cheltenham Jazz Festival, Teignmouth Jazz Festival, Bude Jazz Festival and Exeter Vibraphonic Festival.
 His bands have supported Polar Bear and Kyle Eastwood and he has played with Iain Ballamy, Christian Brewer, Harry Beckett and many more.

 Pete plays double bass in jazz settings and has also played double bass in an orchestra.
 He hosts the Bridge Jazz Club, a popular monthly jazz night at Exeter Phoenix and is a Member of the Incorporated Society of Musicians and a composer member of the Performing Rights Society.